jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 ### ReactiveCocoa
 ### Carthage
 ### Mantle

-### libextobjc
+^ First, just a little bit about me.
+My name is Justin Spahr-Summers (@jspahrsummers everywhere on the internet).

-^ Currently at Facebook, and formerly GitHub, but you may know me better from one of these projects.
+^ I currently work at Facebook in London, and previously worked at GitHub, but you may know me better from these open source projects that I've contributed to.

 ---

+# [fit] **More** libraries
+# [fit] **Less** coupling

+^ The main reason I want to promote "library-oriented programming" is because libraries are essential for decoupling your code.
+This here might as well have been the title of my talk.

+---

 # **What is**
 # [fit] coupling?

-^ Let's talk about coupling.
-If two things are _coupled_, they are combined/smashed together in a way that's hard to separate.
+^ If two classes/components/whatever are _coupled_, they are combined or smashed together in a way that's hard to separate.

+^ For example, UIViewController is highly coupled to UIView.
+It depends on implementation details of views, and it doesn't make sense to talk about view controllers without talking about views as well.

 ---